Log in Vår Gård

 Text: CHRISTIAN DAUN Photo: BRUNO EHRS

 - There are still problems in Darfur, but in the northern parts where they live, it's okay.
+I miss them, I talk to my mother on the phone every week, but I can't imagine living anywhere else but here.

-I miss them, talk on the phone with mom every week, but I can't imagine living anywhere else but here.
-Abdo has had time to take root properly by now.
+Abdo has had time to settle down properly by now.
 His wife Oksana, the woman he met in the park in Chisinau, came to Sweden shortly after him.
-With their first child in the womb.
+With their first child in her belly.
 Today they have four mouths to feed.
-Oksana works as a waiter at the adjacent Grand Hotell and occasionally works extra at Vår Gård 's restaurant.
+Oksana works as a waiter at the adjacent Grand Hotel and occasionally does extra work at Vår Gård 's restaurant.
 So it happens that she comes in with dishes for her husband.

-This year "Abbe" celebrates fifteen years as a dishwasher at Vår Gård .
+This year, "Abbe" celebrates fifteen years as a dishwasher at Vår Gård .

-But the own skills then?
+He loves it.
+But what about his own skills?
 What makes him such a valued employee and dishwasher?
-As expected, I don't get a self-aggrandizing word out of the timid man.
-To gain a better understanding of Abdo Merjan's importance, after our chat ends, I return to the kitchen to exchange a few words with those who work with him every day.
-In the kitchen, lunch service is approaching.
-The kitchen staff prepare sole with parsley root and white wine sauce.
-The words of praise pile up when I ask them to describe what Abbe means.
-The veteran at the kitchen sink.
-The machine by the machine... - There is no one better than Abbe!
+As expected, I don't get a single self-aggrandizing word from the shy man.
+To get a better understanding of Abdo Merjan's importance, I return to the kitchen after our chat is over to exchange a few words with those who work with him every day.
+In the kitchen, it's getting close to lunch service.
+The kitchen staff is preparing sole with parsley root and white wine sauce.
+The praise is heaped when I ask them to describe what Abbe means.
+The veteran at the sink.
+The machine at the machine...

-- He is worth his weight in gold!
+– He's worth his weight in gold!

-The respect he has for his profession rubs off on all the rest of us here.
-Abbe sets the standard for the entire restaurant.
-She smiles. - I think he is the backbone of the kitchen.
+“He doesn’t take shortcuts.
+The respect he has for his profession rubs off on all of us here.
+Abbe sets the standard for the entire restaurant.”
+She smiles.

 About Abdo "Abbe" Merjan

-Make: Dishwasher at Vår Gård .
+Job: Dishwasher at Vår Gård .

 Age: 44.

-Lives: Rental in Fisksätra.
+Lives: Rental property in Fisksätra.

 Family: Wife Oksana and four children: 4, 5, 12 and 17 years old.